kennovation1/pypkgskeleton/README.md

 Use `pip list` or `pip freeze` to see what is installed.
 Use `pip uninstall pypkgskeleton` to remove the package from the virutal environment.

+## AWS Lambda installation
+When using you package with a Lambda function, you should either create a Lambda layer or install the packages locally.
+To add locally, add the `--upgrade` and `-t .` parameters to the `pip` command.

 # Importing your package
 There is a direct connection between what (if anything) you put in your top-level `__init__.py` file and how the client application imports your objects.